CharanMadhala/GlobeNest/readme.md

     [49] 03.
 Adding sig up, log in, log out options in navbar - using req.user info of passport for rendering those options based on, whether user is logged in or not.

     [50] 04.
 Automatic Login after SignUp -changes in /signup POST route- using passport's req.login() method - which automatically logins with provided user details

+    [51] 05.
+Post Login page - redirecting to previous page user requested before logging in. making use of req.originalUrl

 -->